Bit-Apps-Pro/bit-smtp/readme.txt

 ## FAQ

 = 1.
 Is it possible to utilize this plugin to send emails via SMTP from my WordPress site? = Yes, you can use this plugin to send emails via SMTP from your WordPress site.
-You can use Gmail, Yahoo, Hot mail's, Mail gun, Amazon SES ,Sendgrid, Sendinblue, Outlook &  Zoho Mail SMTP server if you have an account with them.
+You can use Gmail, Yahoo, Hot mail's, Mail Gun, Amazon SES, Sendgrid, Sendinblue, Outlook &  Zoho Mail SMTP servers if you have an account with them.

 = 2.
 Is it possible to integrate the Amazon SES API with Bit SMTP? = Yes, you can integrate the Amazon SES API with Bit SMTP.